-Propene reacts with bromine and add two bromine atoms give the 1,2-dibromopropane.
-Two bromine atoms are added to the double bond carbon.
-Ethene was a non polar alkene.
-But propene is a polar molecule.
+Propene reacts with bromine and two bromine atoms added to the propene molecule give the 1,2-dibromopropane.
+Two bromine atoms are added to the carbon atoms where double bond was.
+In earlier example, Ethene was a non polar alkene.
+But, propene is a polar molecule.
 This reaction is also an electrophilic addition reaction.

 As bromine addition to ethene, propene and bromine reaction occurs in same way.